Amos77Robert/Thothola-Megabytes-Video-Compressor/README.md

 # Thothola Megabytes - Video Compressor

 **Reduce video file size by up to 90% while maintaining quality.
-Simple, fast, and effective.**
+Simple, fast, and effective.
+Enjoy the robotic magic of processing**

 ## What It Does